api3dao/airnode/packages/airnode-examples/README.md

 This command runs Airnode locally.
 If the local git state is clean and a prebuilt image is available on Docker Hub, this command will pull the necessary images from Docker Hub.

-If it fails to pull the image, please build the necessary images (refer to step 10).
+If it fails to pull the image, please build the necessary images (refer to steps 10 and 13).

 Note that the containerized version of Airnode runs as a cron job which is triggered every minute - this means that Airnode logs won't start appearing immediately.